RIDING FAST AND SAFELY WITH THE MOTORCYCLE

 The chest and arms are the major parts and once inflated, they work really well in softening the impact.
 Even if the rider decides to continue racing again after a fall, there is a second charge as well in the system, which will be ready to go again with the rider and protect him again if needed.
 This is the most advanced protective technology available to riders currently and it is so accurate, it can gauge the difference between a proper fall and a close shave.

 There are protective pieces in the suit that can slip into the inner pockets.
 These pieces help to protect vulnerable areas against abrasion and also absorb the impact after a fall.
-These elements are designed in a way to keep them lightweight and also provides maximum absorption abilities.
+These elements are designed in a way to keep them lightweight and also provide maximum absorption abilities.
 This helps to keep the rider comfortable as well as protected.

 Boots and Gloves